 Most speakers and influencers will speak at an event for free in exchange for an attendee list, and the option to plug something they are working on.

 As a sales rep, you'll likely need to host, so I recommend doing a panel discussion about a topic.
 Partners don't need to be existing customers or formal partners.
 They just to be people that go after the same audience.
-We'll cover sponsors later in this post.

 #2.
 Make a timeline and stick to it